Observe and record animal behaviour

 Explore

-Abnormal behaviours in animals - Please refer the links below to know more about abnormal behaviours of -
+Abnormal behaviours in animals - Please refer to the links below to know more about abnormal behaviours of -

 It is extremely important that any abnormal behaviour that might indicate less than optimum physical and behavioural well-being MUST be reported to a supervisor (senior nurse), manager or other person in authority.

-This will mean using the facilities' communication procedures and systems, and technology that will be relevant to your organisation and work responsibilities
+This will mean using the facilities' communication procedures systems, and technology that will be relevant to your organisation and work responsibilities

 It is important that you learn how to: